UltraHQ/A72-CSC-Mods/README.md

 #### Added Features:
 - Setting to disable the Shutter sound in camera app
 - Call recording
-- AppLock
+- ~~AppLock~~ (See known bugs)
 - Setting to enable LTE only
 - Radio FM app wider frequency support (from 76MHz to 108MHz)

 #### Known bugs:
 - It may block the option, to change the AP Band when enabling an hotspot.
-This will get fixed in the future.
+This will get fixed in the future
+- AppLock seems to be broken